-DENSO CORPORATION, headquartered in Kariya, Aichi prefecture, Japan, is a leading global automotive supplier of advanced technology, systems and components in the areas of thermal, powertrain control, electronics and information and safety.
+DENSO CORPORATION, headquartered in Kariya, Aichi prefecture, Japan, is a leading global automotive supplier of advanced technology, systems and components in the areas of thermal, powertrain ,electrification, electronics and mobility system.
 Its customers include all the world‘s major carmakers.
-Worldwide, the company has more than 200 subsidiaries and affiliates in 38 countries and regions (including Japan) and employs nearly 140,000 people.
-Consolidated global sales for the fiscal year ending March 31, 2014, totaled US$39.8 billion.
+Worldwide, the company has more than 200 subsidiaries and affiliates in 37 countries and regions (including Japan) and employs nearly 170,000 people.
+Consolidated global sales for the fiscal year ending March 31, 2017, totaled US$48.1 billion.

 A consistently high level of R&D investment has been central to creating DENSO’s renowned technological expertise in numerous product categories.
 DENSO annually invests approximately 9 percent of its consolidated sales revenue for research and development.
 This drives technological innovation which, in turn, generates the next cycle of products.

-DENSO‘s fundamental R&D structure is built on a number of organizations in Japan - the DENSO Research Laboratories, Corporate R&D Department, Production Engineering R&D Department, Nippon Soken Inc., and DENSO IT Laboratory.
+DENSO‘s fundamental R&D structure is built on a number of organizations in Japan - the DENSO Research Laboratories, Corporate R&D Department, Production Engineering R&D Department, SOKEN, INC., and DENSO IT Laboratory.
 Each of DENSO’s five key business groups also has independent R&D sections.

 Recently, DENSO developed Global Safety Package that consists of a new vision sensor and millimeter-wave radar with affordable prices targeting at improving overall vehicle safety with the capability to recognize bicyclists and pedestrians at night.
 DENSO is committed to realize a safe & secure automotive society free from traffic accidents for all people around the world.